dignite/harvest-report-lambda/README.md

 ## Deployment 🌩️

-To set up a deployment on AWS you need to configure serverless, make sure the values in `.env` are correct and then run deploy commands.
+To set up a deployment on AWS you need an AWS account.

 ### Pre-requisites

-- [Node.js + npm](https://nodejs.org/en/) for building, running and deploying the project
+- [Node.js + npm][node.js] for building, running and deploying the project
-- [Harvest account](https://www.getharvest.com/) where the time tracking is done, the source of data
+- [Harvest account][harvest] where the time tracking is done, the source of data
-- [AWS account](https://aws.amazon.com/) for hosting the serverless function (lambda)
+- [AWS account][aws] for hosting the serverless function (lambda)

 ### Installing and Deploying